-Schools have a duty of care to protect all their pupils and provide a safe, healthy environment,
+Schools have a duty of care to protect all their pupils and provide a safe, healthy environment, i.
+To take all reasonable measures to ensure that risks of harm to children's welfare are minimized

 The Education Act 2002 placed a legal duty on maintained schools and Local Authorities to safeguard and promote the welfare of children.
 Section 175 requires two types of arrangements to be made: